yuanbenio/universe-java-sdk/README.md

            //.....
        }
 ```
 > location:NodeProcessor.java。Because of network latency, it may not be the latest block information.
 If you can't get it, please fill it with a fixed value.
-The value of the last request is a good choice.原本链的处理的速度为毫秒级，由于网络延迟，获取到的可能不是最新的区块信息。该接口获取的值主要用于metadata中值的填充，只需要保证hash在链上即可，不需要最新的。
+The value of the last request is a good choice.

 ***
 #### QueryMetadata